echo-health/koa-prometheus-exporter/README.md

 Description: will block any access to the metrics path if the request has a header in this list e.g. ["x-forwarded-for"]

+Name: token:
+Type: String
+Description: will block any access to the metrics path if the request url does NOt contain a token query parameter with the same value e.g. /metrics?token=123456789
 ```

 This intercepts the path `/metrics` and will export the default [prom-client](https://github.com/siimon/prom-client) metrics for nodejs, plus the additional gc stats via [node-prometheus-gc-stats](https://github.com/SimenB/node-prometheus-gc-stats)